agusbocha/New-York-AIRBNB-s-Report/README.md

 Next, I loaded the final dataset in power bi and add some other columns and created some new tables that helped me in developing the report.

 #### Insights
+Many insights can be taken from the report.
+I am going to highlight some of them: